 9. Stay off social media

 Well, we’re all guilty of this one!
 Social media can be a big productivity killer, so turn off your notifications if you can.
-Why not activate a time limit on your phone for each social media app?
+And if you’re need tips on how to work from home effectively, why not activate a time limit on your phone for each social media app?
 If you don’t have this function on your phone, then just use your watch and time yourself – easy peasy.

 10. Keep the TV turned off

 The TV might seem like a good idea for a bit of background noise, but it’s best to avoid having it on whilst working.
 Even if you’re not directly watching it, it will more than likely take away your focus.
 Why not listen to music instead?
 Find a playlist that fits your style, and of course sing along!

 We hope these tips for working from home have helped and you have a productive time working from home!